Cyber Choices Lesson Plans

 The South East Regional Organised Crime Unit’s Cyber Choices team have developed a lesson plan which aims to teach the Computer Misuse Act and highlight career opportunities in Cyber Security.
 This lesson plan is intended for Key Stage 3 – Years 7 and 8 – but can be delivered to anyone you assess as likely to benefit from the messages.
 This includes other youth groups such as Scouts, Girl Guides or Coding Clubs.

-To find out more about the national Cyber Choices programme please click below:
+To find out more about the aims and objectives of the national Cyber Choices programme please click below, or continue reading to find the lesson plans.

 - PSHE themes H2, R28, R30, R35, L1 and L9